K. Rudzki i S-ka: After the annexation of Congress Poland

 Between 1891 and 1899 the company constructed many railway bridges all around the Russian Empire, spanning Volga River, Amu-Daria, Amur River, Neva River, Nercha, Inga, Northern Dvina, Khor, Iman and Bikin, and many others.
-The main clients were the Warsaw–Terespol Railway, Siedlce-Płock Railway, Warsaw–Kalisz Railway, Perm-Kotlas Railway, Southwestern Railways in the Ukraine and Ussuri Railway.
+The main clients were the Warsaw–Terespol Railway, Siedlce-Płock Railway, Warsaw–Kalisz Railway, Perm-Kotlas Railway, Southwestern Railways in Ukraine and Ussuri Railway.
 Most larger railway bridges constructed in Poland during that period were also built by K. Rudzki company, including Modlin Bridge across Bugonarew and the 1906 Zwierzyniec Bridge in Vilna.
 Almost 20% of all bridges constructed in Russia in that period were built by Konstanty Rudzki and his engineers.

 The steel elements were produced entirely in a new factory constructed in Mińsk Mazowiecki.
 They were then transported to the final destination either by rail or by ship (from the port of Odessa, through the Suez Canal to Nikolayevsk-on-Amur in the Far East, and then by river barges upstream), and then assembled by company's workers and engineers on site.
 To complement the bridge production, in 1897 the company founded a new bearing factory in Warsaw, along with a new cast steel factory, the first such facility in Warsaw.
 In 1893 Konstanty Rudzki retired from running day-to-day operations of the company, but remained its president until his death in 1899.
 In this last period he focused mostly on improving work and safety conditions.
 Among other actions he financed the creation of a shelter for elderly and disabled workers, and in 1895 he paid for all workers to be covered by an insurance policy.